PLDT

-PLDT, Inc., formerly known as the Philippine Long Distance Telephone Company (Kompanya ng Teleponong Pangmalayuan ng Pilipinas), is a Philippine telecommunications, internet and digital service company.
+PLDT Inc., formerly known as the Philippine Long Distance Telephone Company (Kompanya ng Teleponong Pangmalayuan ng Pilipinas), is a Philippine telecommunications, internet and digital service company.

-PLDT is one of the Philippine's major telecommunications providers, along with Globe Telecom and startup DITO Telecommunity.
+PLDT is one of the Philippines' major telecommunications providers, along with Globe Telecom, Smart Communication and startup DITO Telecommunity.
 Founded in 1928, it is the oldest and largest telecommunications company in the Philippines, in terms of assets and revenues.

 The company's core businesses are fixed-line telecommunications, mobile telephony services, broadband, and internet of things services under various brands.
-It also has investments in broadcasting, print media, utilities, and direct-to-home satellite services, among others.
-It is listed in the Philippine Stock Exchange and New York Stock Exchange and is being controlled by First Pacific, a Hong Kong–based investment management company, Nippon Telegraph and Telephone, through its subsidiaries, and JG Summit Holdings.
+It also has de facto investments in broadcasting, print media, utilities, and direct-to-home satellite services, among others.
+Its common shares are listed in the Philippine Stock Exchange while American Depository Receipts that have such underlying common shares are traded at the New York Stock Exchange.
+Its majority owner is First Pacific, a Hong Kong–based investment management company.
+Other major shareholders are Nippon Telegraph and Telephone, through its subsidiaries, and JG Summit Holdings.

-Throughout the past decades, PLDT has received numerous complaints from the Philippine House of Representatives and Senate regarding slow internet connections.

 History

 GTE era

-PLDT was established on November 28, 1928, by a Philippine Government act.
+The Philippine Long Distance Telephone Company was established on November 28, 1928, by a Philippine Government act.
 Philippine legislature and approved by then governor-general Henry L. Stimson by means of a merger of four telephone companies under operation of the American telephone company GTE.
-Known as Act 3436, the bill granted PLDT a 50-year charter and the right to establish a Philippine telephone network linking major points nationwide.
+Known as Act No. 3436, the bill granted PLDT a 50-year charter and the right to establish a Philippine telephone network linking major points nationwide.
 However, PLDT had to meet a 40-day deadline to start implementing the network, which would be implemented over a period of one to four years.

 By the 1930s, PLDT had an expansive fixed-line network and for the first time linked the Philippines to the outside world via radiotelephone services, connecting the Philippines to the United States and other parts of the world.

 Telephone service in the Philippines was interrupted due to World War II.
 At the end of the war, the Philippines' communications infrastructure was in ruins.
 U.S. military authorities eventually handed over the remains of the communications infrastructure to PLDT in 1947, and with the help of massive U.S. aid to the Philippines during the 1940s and 1950s, PLDT recovered so quickly that its telephone subscribers outpaced that of pre-war levels by 1953.